mozilla-mobile/mozilla-vpn-client/docs/speed-test.md

-# VPN Connection benchmarks
+# VPN Speed test

-For showing the user information on their internet speed we need to be able to test their current connection.
-The test can be run successfully only when the VPN is on and the connection has a signal.
+The VPN speed test gives users information on their current network connection.
+The test can be run only when the VPN is activated and the connection is healthy.
 Results of the connection test are shown on the **Connection Info Screen**.

 ## Benchmarks

-In order to get information on the current connection the following benchmarks are written as `Task`s that are run sequentially.
+There are three benchmarks that are `Task`s and are being run sequentially.

 ### Benchmark: Ping

-The value for ping is determined by listening to changes of ping latency using the `ConnectionHealth` class for a certain duration and calculating the average of all sent and received pings.
+The value for `ping` is determined by listening to changes of ping latency using the `ConnectionHealth` class for a certain duration and calculating the average of all sent and received pings.

 ### Benchmark: Download

 The value for download is determined by downloading data from a remote file server and calculating the amount of data that is being received while running the download.

+### Benchmark: Upload

+The value for upload is determined by posting data to a remote server.

 ## Result